 - Christians are invited to call God “father”: “For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, ‘Abba!
 Father!'”
 Romans 8:15 (ESV)

 Abba Father: In Lutheran thinking, calling a “priest” father obscures God’s desire to be Abba Father to His sons and daughters.
-Another man, like a biological father, or a father-figure like a mentor, doesn’t have the role of a spiritual shepherd, so there is less confusion and obscurity when that name is applied to them.
+Another man, like a biological father or a father figure like a mentor, doesn’t have the role of a spiritual shepherd, so there is less confusion and obscurity when that name refers to them.
 (Also see Why Do Lutherans Make the Sign of the Cross?)

 |KJV||“And call no man your father upon the earth: for one is your Father, which is in heaven.”|